Bleeding After Birth Complete — Facilitator

 Introduction

 The first part of the course is intended for all team members who interact with pregnant, laboring, and post-partum women at any level of the health system.
-The second part covers prevention and management of shock.
-It intended for skilled birth attendants to enhance their ability for ongoing management of post-partum hemorrhage.
+The second part covers prevention and management of shock, to enable healthcare providers in the ongoing management of postpartum hemorrhage.

 Learning materials